Jenni Rivera: Marriages and children

 Rivera was married three times and had five children.
-She gave birth to her first child, Janney, better known as Chiquis (born 1985), while still in high school.
-She later married the baby's father, José Trinidad Marín, and they had two more children: Jacqueline (born 1989) and Michael (born 1991), but she ended the marriage in 1992 citing physical and emotional abuse.
+She gave birth to her first child, Janney "Chiquis" (born 1985), while still in high school.
+She later married the baby's father, José Trinidad Marín, and they had two more children, but she ended the marriage in 1992 citing physical and emotional abuse.
 In 1997 her younger sister Rosie confessed that Jenni's ex-husband (Marín) used to sexually abuse her, and was now doing the same to Chiquis.
 Physical examination showed he had done the same with Jacqie.
 The molestation case was opened in 1997 and Marín spent 9 years as a fugitive before he was apprehended in April 2006, convicted of sexual assault and rape and sentenced to more than 31 years in prison without parole.

 Rivera married her second husband, Juan López, in 1997.
-They had daughter Jenicka in 1997 and son Juan Angel in 2001 before they divorced in 2003.
+They had two children before they divorced in 2003.
 In 2007, López was convicted of selling drugs.
 He died from complications of pneumonia while in prison in 2009.